 The two witnesses are present during the reign of Antichrist in the second half of the 70th week.

 There is no worshipping at the altar once the abomination has been setup.
 The Sanctuary, altar, and those worshipping will cease once the abomination is setup.
-The point is that this measuring occurs before the desolation at the midpoint.
+The point is that this symbolic measuring occurs before the desolation at the midpoint.

-This "trampling" will happen in the second half of the 70th week.
-Not the first half.
+This "trampling" will happen in the second half of the 70th week - not the first half.

 Next, we see "I will give authority" to my two witnesses for 1,260 days (Rev 11:3).